 “A primary object should be the education of our youth in the science of government.
 In a republic, what species of knowledge can be equally important?
 And what duty more pressing than communicating it to those who are to be the future guardians of the liberties of the country?”

-We learn that the Declaration of Independence expressed the political philosophy of the Revolutionaries which then became a system of government under the Articles of Confederation, our Constitution, and the Bill of Rights.
+We learn that the Declaration of Independence expressed the political philosophy of the Revolutionaries which then became a system of government under the Articles of Confederation, then our Constitution, and the Bill of Rights added to it.

 These revolutionary views about the Rights of Man and the limits of government may be the thing that makes Americans truly American.
 One could move to a country like France, China, Japan, or Germany, learn their language, customs, and forms of government, and even become a citizen.
 But you will never be accepted as truly French, Chinese, Japanese, or German unless you are born there and come from native stock.
 America isn’t like that at all.